Integrated Eye Care and Ocular Therapeutics (10296.1)

-If you have a RAP that you wish to apply to your studies, it is your responsibility to communicate with your Unit Convener in writing at least 7 days before your in-class assessment is due.
+If you have a RAP that you wish to apply to your learning activities and assessments, it is your responsibility to communicate with your Unit Convener in writing at least 7 days before your in-class assessment is due.
 Please attach your RAP with your request.

 For students who are in their final semester of their degree, e.g. finishing this unit would result in completion of the Bachelor of Vision Science, AND the student has obtain an aggregate mark greater than 50% for the unit, but failed the final exam (with a grade of 45-49.9%), students will be given an opportunity to attempt an additional piece of assessment for the corresponding failed assessment and must complete this supplementary assessment successfully (mark 50% or greater) in order to pass this unit.
-The content of the additional assessment will be comparable to the failed assessment.
+The content of the additional assessment will be comparable to the failed assessment and may take the form of written or oral assessment.
 It will be held following the Semester 1 examination period and students should expect to have their grade withheld (WH) until the additional assessment has been completed.
 If the student passes the additional assessment (50% or better), they shall recieve the minimum required mark required to receive a pass grade in that unit (e.g. 50/100).

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.